foton/czech_post_b2b_client/README.md

       config.customer_id = 'customer_id' # from CP signed contract
       config.certificate_path = 'full_path/to/your/postsignum_certificate.pem'
       config.private_key_path = 'full_path/to/your/postsignum_certificate_private.key'
-      config.private_key_password = 'czechpost'
+      config.private_key_password = 'your_password'
-      config.contract_id = 'certificate_password'
       config.sending_post_office_code = 12_345 # PSC of post office where parcels will be physically delivered and submitted end
    ```
    Because PostSignum Certificate Authority is not trusted by default, correct certificate chain is in `certs/` folder.
 If You have problem with them, create and issue.
 Maybe they are outdated now.

 ## Usage
-  You have to know which parcel type (according to CP) you sending.
+  You have to know which parcel type (according to CP) you sending!
+Eg. 'BA' or 'RR'.

   1) Pack your parcel(s)
-  2) Call `ParcelsSender.call(sender_data, parcels)`, this will return expected time to ask for results and `transmission_id`.
+  2) Call `ParcelsSender.call(sending_data: sender_data, parcels: parcels)`, this will return expected time to ask for results and `transmission_id`.

-     `parcels` is now array of complicated hashes; each parcel must have `parcel_id` key.
+     For now, `parcels` is array of complicated hashes; each parcel must have `parcel_id` key (your ID of parcel).
-  3) When such time passed ask for results by calling `ParcelsSendProcessUpdater.call(transmission_id)`.
+  3) When such expected time pass, ask for results by calling `ParcelsSendProcessUpdater.call(transmission_id: transmission_id)`.

      You can get error `Processing is not yet finished` or hash based on `parcel_id` keys.
      Eg. :
      ```
      { 'parcel_id1' => {parcel_code: 'RA12345687', status_code: '1', state_text: 'OK' }, }
      ```
+     `parcel_code` is CzechPost ID of parcel and is used in following calls.
-  4) Print address sheets of parcels(s) by calling `AddressSheetsGenerator.call(parcel_codes)`.
+  4) Print address sheets of parcels(s) by calling `AddressSheetsGenerator.call(parcel_codes: parcel_codes, options: options )`.
      Eg. :
      ```
      parcel_codes = %w[RA123456789 RR123456789F RR123456789G] # beware of parcel_id!
+     options = {
+          customer_id: configuration.customer_id, # required
+          contract_number: configuration.contract_id, # not required
+          template_id: 24, # 'obalka 3 - B4'   : not required !? , see `lib/czech_post_b2b_client/printing_templates.rb` for templates
+          margin_in_mm: { top: 5, left: 3 } # required
+        }
      ```

-  5) Repeat steps 1-4 untill You decide to deliver packages to post office.
+  5) Repeat steps 1-4 until You decide to deliver packages to post office.

-  6) Close your parcels submission by `ParcelsSubmissionCloser.call`.
+  6) Close your parcels submission by `ParcelsSubmissionCloser.call(sending_data: sender_data)`.
-  7) They will await You at post office with warm welcome (hopefully).
+  7) _They will await You at post office with warm welcome (hopefully).
+Parcels which are not delivered within 60 days are removed from CzechPost systems for free :-)_
-  8) You can check current status of delivering by `DeliveringInspector.call(parcels)`, which will return hash based on `parcel_code` keys.
+  8) You can check current status of delivering by `DeliveringInspector.call(parcel_codes: parcel_codes)`, which will return hash based on `parcel_code` keys.
      Eg. :
      ```
      { 'RA12345687' => { current_state: { id: '91',